 The Institute for Research on Labor and Employment (IRLE) at the University of California, Berkeley supports rigorous interdisciplinary research projects on topics aligned with our mission: to understand the dynamics and policies affecting workers, working life, and employment.
 We are inviting applications from promising scholars from departments across the Berkeley campus.
-Applications for the 2020-2021 academic year are due April 24, 2020.
+The application period for 2020-2021 funding has ended.

 IRLE seeks to fund a broad and interdisciplinary range of research areas that intersect with our mission.
 In recent years, we have funded projects focused on education, public employment, criminal justice, labor markets, racial equity, gender discrimination, and immigration.
 The fellowship provides a stipend of $7,500 per semester and in-state tuition and fees.1

 Recipients must be conducting research related to IRLE’s mission and commit to engaging with IRLE’s activities during the funded period.
 IRLE seeks to promote an interdisciplinary research culture focused on improving the lives of working people, and awards fellowships in a wide range of disciplines.

 - Stipend funds should be used to advance completion of dissertation, including by freeing students from teaching obligations.